GiLifshitz/Baby_sensor/README.md

 This project involves developing a baby monitoring system using Arduino, various sensors, ESP32 microcontrollers, and an ESP32-CAM.
 The system monitors the baby's environment, ensuring their safety and comfort.

 ## Features
-- Environmental Monitoring: Monitors temperature and humidity around the baby's bed to ensure a comfortable environment.
+- Environmental Monitoring: Monitors temperature and humidity around the baby's bed every half an hour to ensure a comfortable environment.
 - Video Streaming: Streams live video from the baby's room using the ESP32 CAM, allowing real-time monitoring of the baby's activities.
 - Movement Detection: detects baby's movement using gyroscope providing additional monitoring capabilities.
 - Data Visualization: Logs and visualizes environmental data using ThingSpeak, offering a dashboard for tracking and analyzing the baby's environment over time.